MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 ## Scenario

-1. The client Java Spring web app uses the Azure AD B2C Spring Boot Starter client library for Java to sign in a user and obtain an ID Token from **Azure AD B2C**.
+1. The client Java Spring web app uses the Azure AD B2C Spring Boot Starter client library for Java to sign in a user and obtain an ID token from Azure AD B2C.

-2. The **ID Token** proves that the user has successfully authenticated with **Azure AD B2C** and allows the user to access protected routes.
+1. The **ID token proves that the user has successfully authenticated with Azure AD B2C and allows the user to access protected routes.

 :::image type="content" source="./media/topology-spring.png" alt-text="Overview":::